Atoa CLI

 Trigger test webhook events

-The most useful feature for local development.
 The CLI can fire a synthetic webhook payload at your registered sandbox URL — same shape as production — without you actually creating a real payment.

 atoa webhooks trigger PAYMENTS_STATUS